fogleman/Craft/README.md

 ### Multiplayer

 You can run your own server or connect to mine.
+The server uses the same SQLite database format as the client running standalone.

 #### Client